 I am often thinking about how to learn bujutsu productively.
 The efficiency of body and mind is vital in the classical arts that I study and teach.
-It is hard work to make ourselves better people, but making ourselves better is the only way to move forward in bujutsu and life.
+It is hard work to make ourselves better people, but making ourselves better is the only way to move forward in bujutsu and in life.
 I work on myself regularly and think about how my mind works, as much as I work on the techniques of my school.
 Whether you want to learn sword or even hobbies unrelated to martial arts it is improtant to keep these seven points in mind.

 The Magic Bean & The Beanstalk